Misclassification in Difference-in-differences Models: Analytical Framework

 \section{Analytical Framework}

 Our framework is the canonical DID design comprising two groups and two periods.
-Consider the following model:
+Consider the following model:\footnote{The specification $D = D^*(1-\varepsilon) + (1-D^*) \varepsilon$ is shown in \citet[Lemma 3]{Acerenza_al2021} to be without loss of generality.}

-where the vector $(Y_0, Y_1,D)$ represents the observed data, while the vector $(Y_0(0), Y_1(0), Y_1(1), D^*, \varepsilon)$ is latent.
-In this model, the variable $Y_0(0)$ is the potential outcome in the baseline period 0 when no individual/unit is treated.
-The variables $Y_1(0)$ and $Y_1(1)$ are the potential outcomes that would have been observed in the post-intervention period 1 had the treatment been externally set to 0 and 1, respectively.
-The variables $Y_0, Y_1 \in \mathcal Y$ are the observed outcomes in the baseline and the post-intervention periods, respectively.
+where the vector $(Y_0, Y_1,D)$ represents the observed data, while the vector $(Y_t(0), Y_t(1), D^*, \varepsilon)$ is latent.
+In this model, the variables $Y_t(0)$ and $Y_t(1)$ are the potential outcomes that would have been observed in period $t\in\{0,1\}$ had the treatment been externally set to 0 and 1, respectively.
+The variables $Y_0, Y_1 \in \mathcal Y$ are the observed outcomes in the baseline $(t=0)$ and the post-intervention $(t=1)$ periods, respectively.
 The variable $D^*\in \left\{0,1\right\}$ is the true treatment occurring between periods 0 and 1, while $D$ is a potentially misclassified version of $D^*$.
 The latent variable $\varepsilon$ is the indicator for misclassification.
 When $\varepsilon=0$, there is no misclassification, but the observed treatment is misclassified whenever $\varepsilon=1$.

-As is customary in the DID literature, model (\ref{seq1}) assumes away any anticipatory effects of the treatment, so that $Y_0(1)=Y_0(0)$.
+As is customary in the DID literature, we assume away any anticipatory effects of the treatment, so that $Y_0(1)=Y_0(0)$.
 We also assume $0< \mathbb P(D^*=1) < 1$, and $0< \mathbb P(D=1) < 1$, implying that a fraction of the population is treated whether or not the observed treatment is misclassified.
 In this paper, we are interested in identifying the ATT defined as

-We state the assumptions needed to identify the ATT and present our findings. \begin{assumption}[Parallel Trends] \end{assumption} Assumption \ref{PT} is the standard parallel trends assumption commonly used in the literature on difference-in-differences.
+In general, the presence of misclassification complicates the identification of the ATT in model \eqref{seq1}.
+Such misclassification may induce a violation of the parallel trends assumption in the observed treatment variable $D$, in which case the DID estimand will not have a clear causal interpretation.
+Even when the parallel trends assumption holds in the misclassified $D$, the causal interpretation of the DID estimand remains unclear.
+Below, we study the consequences of misclassification on the DID estimand when the researcher assumes parallel trends in $D$.
+We discuss why the researcher may assume parallel trends in $D$ and provide sufficient conditions for this assumption to hold despite the misclassification.
+We state the assumptions and present our findings. \begin{assumption}[Parallel trends with the observed treatment D] \end{assumption} Assumption \ref{PT} is the standard parallel trends assumption commonly used in the literature on difference-in-differences.
 It states that in the absence of treatment, the control and treatment groups would have followed the same trend on average.
 It is equivalent to